-During the firm visits, Fellows work on a sample case for approximately two hours.
+During firm visits, Fellows work on a sample case for approximately two hours.

-After meeting with the firm’s lawyers for an hour, the Fellows then break into teams to work on a case in the type of law that the firm practices.
-Please see below a sample case on Corporate Law.
+After meeting with the firm’s lawyers for one hour, Fellows break into teams to work on a case.
+A sample case on Corporate Law is outlined below.

 Sample Case: Breach of Contract Liability?

-Note: This is a simplified version in order to provide some context of what working on a case will look like.
-In reality, case descriptions and questions are more extensive and have a greater degree of difficulty.
-Nonetheless, Fellows are at all times assisted by their Legal Advisor and the materials provided in the Casebook.
+Note: This case is simplified and is intended to provide context.
+In reality, case descriptions and questions are more extensive and difficult. at all times, Fellows are assisted by their Legal Advisor and the materials provided in their Casebook.
 REMEMBER, FELLOWS DO NOT NEED ANY PRIOR LEGAL EXPERIENCE.

 Sam opens a CAR dealership and employs Laura to manage it.
 Sam wishes to avoid publicity and so decides to name the dealership “Laura’s Toyota.”
 Sam then instructs Laura that during the week of December 8, Laura may sell only PINK CARS and not blue CARS.
 Without Sam’s knowledge, however, Laura signs a contract with John, a customer, agreeing to sell him a blue CAR.
 Sam tells Laura not to perform the contract.
 John learns of Sam’s existence and sues Sam for breach of contract.

 Are Sam and Laura operating in a Partnership?
 Why?

 Will Sam be liable?
 Why or why not?

 CONCEPTS TO CONSIDER:

 Theory of the scope of the agency